-At the end of the competition, we inform the Lord Chancellor of the date of birth and basic professional information such as the applicant's chambers, firm or other employer of successful applicants.
-We may also publish the professional information (but not the date of birth) or disclose it to enquirers.
+At the end of the competition, we inform the Lord Chancellor of the basic professional information such as the applicant's chambers, firm or other employer of successful applicants.
+We may also publish applicants' professional information or disclose it to enquirers where this information forms part of generalised statistics.
 We do not disclose applicants' self-assessments, or the names of their assessors, to anyone